Arizona Museum of Natural History

-The Arizona Museum of Natural History (originally the Mesa Southwest Museum) is the only natural history museum in the greater Phoenix area and is located in Mesa, Arizona.
+The Arizona Museum of Natural History (originally the Mesa Southwest Museum) located in Mesa, Arizona, is the only natural history museum in the greater Phoenix area.
 It exhibits the natural and cultural history of the Southwestern United States.

 History

-The Mesa Southwest Museum was founded as a small museum in Mesa City Hall in 1977 with a small collection of Arizona artifacts, in a building designed by Lescher & Mahoney and built in 1937 with WPA funds, that originally housed Mesa City Hall, municipal courts, city library, police and fire departments.
-There were expansions to the building in 1983 and 1987, and in 2000 a new wing was added.
-The main museum complex is currently about 74000 sqft, of which about 46000 sqft are dedicated to exhibitions containing a collection of about 60,000 objects of natural history, anthropology, history & art, with approximately 10,000 historic photographs.
-A research facility was also added in 1995.
-Additionally, the museum has prominent research curators in the fields of paleontology and archeology/anthropology.
+The Mesa Southwest Museum was founded as a small museum in Mesa City Hall in 1977 with a small collection of Arizona artifacts, in a building designed by Lescher & Mahoney built in 1937 with WPA funds, that housed the city hall, municipal courts, city library, police and fire departments.
+The building was expanded in 1983 and 1987, and in 2000 a new wing was added.
+The main museum complex is about 74000 sqft, of which about 46000 sqft are dedicated to exhibitions containing a collection of 60,000 objects of natural history, anthropology, history & art, including 10,000 historic photographs.
+A research facility was added in 1995 with research curators in the fields of paleontology and archeology/anthropology.

-The museum was renamed to the Arizona Museum of Natural History in 2007.
+The museum was renamed the Arizona Museum of Natural History in 2007.
 Recent annual attendance is about 139,998.